frochet/jobUCL2013/QCM/Qcm-reseau 1.rst

-- Either router A or router D notice first the failure (let's say that A notice first) and sent its vector routing to the others with inside C=inf.
-When router C receive
+- Either router A or router D notice first the failure (let's say that A notice first) and sent its vector routing to the others with inside D=inf.
+When router C receive the distance vector, it updates its own distance vector and sent it to D. Thanks to that, D notice the failure and update its distance vector to [TODO]

 .. class:: comment

-      En C, contrairement à Java, la fonction ``main`` retourne une valeur de type ``int``.
+      It could be useful to read again the chapter Distance Vector Routing, where you will find a complete example about failure.
+The pseudo-code in this chapter could help you to understand correctly the algorithm.

 -
  .. code:: c